13 May 2017

 New figures show a dramatic surge in the number of consumers who had to avail of the Insurance Ireland ‘Declined Cases’ facility having failed to secure a motor insurance quote in the market.

-So, if you cannot get a quote then, as Michael Jackson sung ‘you are not alone’.
+So, if you cannot get a quote then, as Michael Jackson sang ‘you are not alone’.

-A catchy song, isin’t it! but now back to serious news.
+A catchy song, isn’t it! but now back to serious news.

 Can the Government legislate to make it easier to get car insurance?

 Cork South Central TD Micheal McGrath is Fianna Fail’s spokesman on Finance.
 In relation to car insurance he has noted that “Following a 74% increase in 2015, the number of cases dealt with under the ‘Declined Cases’ agreement has surged a further 67% in 2016 to reach a new record high of 1,941.”

 When you consider that the number of cases in 2012 was just 178, you get a sense of how dramatic and worrying this trend is.